Choosing the Best Bus Type for Your Group

 What is an entertainer bus?

-Touring artists and celebrities use entertainer buses as luxurious motor homes.
-Use these spacious coaches to give your group a place to work, sleep, and play while on the road.
+There are some main differences between charter buses and entertainer buses that make them different travel experiences.
+Primarily, touring artists and celebrities use entertainer buses as luxurious motor homes.
+You can use these spacious coaches to give your group a place to work, sleep, and play while on the road.

 Seating.
 Entertainer buses have lounge-style seating with room for 8 to 12 people.